 - 1. Establishment or expansion of:

 - a.
 Salt storage yards

 - b.
 Automobile junk yards

 - c.
 Solid or hazardous waste facilities

-- 2. No fertilizer, except limestone shall be used within 2550 feet of the reference line.
+- 2. No fertilizer, except limestone shall be used within 25 feet of the reference line.

-- 3. Twenty-five Fifty (50) feet beyond the reference line, low phosphate, slow-release nitrogen fertilizer or limestone may be used on lawns or areas with grass. - 4.
-Bulk storage of chemicals. - 5.
-Bulk storage of petroleum products or hazardous materials. - 6.
-Excavations as defined in RSA 155-E. - 7.
-Processing of excavated materials. - 8.
-Dumping or disposal of snow and ice collected from roadways or parking areas. - 9.
-There shall be no disturbance of ground cover within the Near Shore Buffer Zone. - 10.
-Accessory structures may not be located within the Near Shore Buffer Zone. - 11.
-Dredging lake bottoms and placing sand in water for beach construction.
+- 3. Twenty-five feet beyond the reference line, low phosphate, slow release nitrogen fertilizer or limestone may be used on lawns or areas with grass.

+- 4. Bulk storage of chemicals.

+- 5. Bulk storage of petroleum products or hazardous materials.

+- 6. Excavations as defined in RSA 155-E.

+- 7. Processing of excavated materials.

+- 8. Dumping or disposal of snow and ice collected from roadways or parking areas outside the district.